 Animal products such as lean meat, poultry, fish and eggs provide good high-quality protein that is complete in all the essential amino acids.
-Soy products are also a top quality source of protein as soy is nutritionally equivalent to the protein from animal sources.

 To support your body and muscles while exercising regularly, you can make good use of protein supplements that come in many forms.
 There are powdered protein drinks and shakes, chewable protein wafers, protein tablets and liquids, as well as protein cookies.